istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 {{< /text >}}

 {{< tip >}}
-* Starting from 1.1, only destination rules in client namespace, server namespace and `global` namespace (default is `istio-system`) will be considered for a service, in that order.
+* Starting with Istio 1.1, only destination rules in the client namespace, server namespace and `global` namespace (default is `istio-system`) will be considered for a service, in that order.
 * Host value `*.local` to limit matches only to services in cluster, as opposed to external services.
 Also note, there is no restriction on the name or namespace for destination rule.
 * With `ISTIO_MUTUAL` TLS mode, Istio will set the path for key and certificates (e.g client certificate, private key and CA certificates) according to